hardy613/es6-notes/destructuring-assignment.md

 console.log(name, age); // Bill, 42
 ```

-Sometimes you want to keep all the other stuff, that is where the spread
+Sometimes you want to keep all the other stuff.
+That is where the spread
 operator [`...`][Spread Operator] comes in handy.

 ```js